The canonical ring of a stacky curve: Inductive theorem: by order of stacky point

 \section{Inductive theorem: by order of stacky point}

 Even with the previous inductive lemmas, there are a number of cases left to consider.
 For instance, for the signatures $(0;e_1,e_2,e_3;0)$ with each $e_i$ large, we only have $\Eff D' = \Z_{\geq3}$ and the previous inductive theorems do not apply.
 So next we prove another inductive theorem: we increase the order of a collection of stacky points.
-With this in hand, we can essentially complete the proof of the main theorem at the end of this chapter.